| |

 More Black, Less Fabric

 Black absorbs the sun, so it can make you warmer even faster.
 I find the best way to wear black in the summer is keep it for the smaller pieces in your wardrobe.
-Camisoles and tanks, shorts that are 5” or shorter, sleeveless dresses that are around the knee.
-A black maxi dress, capri pants, or lightweight jacket may seem practical but they scream cooler months (and may make you scream with how hot you will feel in it!).
+Camisoles and tanks, shorts that are 5” or shorter, sleeveless dresses that are midi length or shorter.
+I posted about the dress I wear all summer long a little while back, and you can get a similar style in black off Amazon.
+It's a perfect example of how to wear black in the summer while staying chic and comfortable.

 Balance Black with a Lighter Color

 Black also looks very smart with white.
 A black top with white shorts or jeans and nude-to-you shoes, a black cami topped with a white blazer, a black shirtdress with a white belt.
-The look is clean and crisp, and the white makes the combination definitely summery.
+The look is clean and crisp, and the white makes the combination effortlessly summery.

 Keep Black on Top

+A huge thing to consider when figuring out how to wear black in the summer is the colors you pair it with.
 Black pants and skirts scream fall and winter.
 Consider black tops with bottoms in light neutrals (tan, khaki, white, cream, chambray, olive) or watercolor brights (yellow, turquoise, orchid, candy pink, Kelly green) to give a summery feel.
 Again, if the largest part of the look is the summery color, the black will look seasonally appropriate.

 Steer Clear of [Most] Black Shoes

+I do love to wear black in the summer, but that doesn't typically include my shoes.
 Unless they’re delicate, I don’t recommend black shoes in summer.
-The effect is very heavy and even if it’s a pair of sandals, the look can skew fall.
+The effect is heavy, and even if it’s a pair of sandals, the look can skew fall.
 I highly recommend a tan or nude-to-you color of sandal, which elongates the leg and goes with most everything.
-For dressy occasions, switch out your black heels for a pair in a metallic.
-This tip is extra important when wearing a black outfit as a black shoe can make the entire look very heavy and wintry.

 Choose Lightweight Fabrics